 There are several root causes and some may apply to you more than others.
 There are other causes as well that are less common that I didn’t get into.
 Once you find out the root cause, there may be several potential solutions to help re-balance the gut and return normal function.

 If you’re tired of trying to figure it out on your own, and if your healthcare providers are not versed in SIBO as much you are, and if they’re not going into that much depth with your treatment plan, consider working with me privately and signing up for my program.
-You can read more about it here, and if you think it may be what you’ve been missing all along, you can book a complimentary call with me so we can discuss how I can help you best.
+You can read more about it here, and if you think it may be what you’ve been missing all along, you can book a Strategy Consultation call with me so we can discuss how I can help you best.